alekhyapolavarapu/newbies-key/README.md

 We have these included in our Application

 1)Login Page with complete validations

 2)Registration Page with complete validations

 3)Home Page with 2 Options

-  a) Search near your current location
+  -----a) Search near your current location

-  b) Search by your desired city
+  -----b) Search by your desired city

 4)Results are then shown in 2 ways

-  a) Map View
+  -----a) Map View

-  b) List View
+  -----b) List View

-5)Clicking on any result takes you to the Owner's Details page 6)Chat with the Owner feature
+5)Clicking on any result takes you to the Owner's Details page

+6)Chat with the Owner feature

 7)Calling the owner directly from the application

 8)A Seekbar with an advantage of switching between the pages

-The final feature we have implemented a Seekbar in a way that the user can switch between screens instantly like he can move from a final screen to the 1st screen in just one drag.
+###The final feature we have implemented a Seekbar in a way that the user can switch between screens instantly like he can move from a final screen to the 1st screen in just one drag.

+Below are the links for our continous work

 This is the link for project pre-proposal